- Button Opens Popup (Floating)

 Like the first Display Type, it also "floats" above your website.

-Auto Popup elements are often used for things like text alerts, special offers, Quote Forms, and Weather Widgets.
+Auto Popup elements are often used for things like announcements/alerts, special offers, quote forms, or extreme weather reports.

 3. Embed on Page

-Unlike the previous two, this Display Type does not "float" on your page; it is actually embedded into the page itself.
+Unlike the previous two, the Embed on Page display type does not "float" on your page; it is actually embedded into the page itself.

 If you have a blank page with just a background photo, an embedded form would look something like the screenshot below.